-Treatment of blepharitis, conjunctivitis, and keratitis caused by susceptible fungi (Aspergillus, Candida, Cephalosporium, Fusarium, and Penicillium)
+Ocular fungal infections: Treatment of fungal blepharitis, conjunctivitis, and keratitis caused by susceptible organisms, including Fusarium solani keratitis.

 Hypersensitivity to natamycin or any component of the formulation

-Fungal keratitis: Instill 1 drop in conjunctival sac every 1-2 hours, after 3-4 days reduce to one drop 6-8 times/day; usual course of therapy is 2-3 weeks or until resolution of active fungal keratitis (may be useful to gradually reduce dosage at 4-7 day intervals to assure elimination of organism)
+Fungal keratitis: Ophthalmic: Instill 1 drop in conjunctival sac every 1 to 2 hours, after 3 to 4 days reduce to one drop 6 to 8 times daily; usual course of therapy is 2 to 3 weeks or until resolution of active fungal keratitis (may be useful to gradually reduce dosage at 4- to 7-day intervals to assure elimination of organism)

-Fungal blepharitis or conjunctivitis: Instill 1 drop in conjunctival sac every 4-6 hours
+Fungal blepharitis or conjunctivitis: Ophthalmic: Instill 1 drop in conjunctival sac 4 to 6 times daily

 Store at 2°C to 24°C (36°F to 75°F); do not freeze.
 Protect from excessive heat and light.